Ben Cohen-Wang

 I'm a second year PhD student in EECS at MIT where I am fortunate to be advised by Aleksander Mądry.
 I received my BS in computer science from Stanford, and spent two great years at Robust Intelligence before starting my PhD.

-I am interested in how we can develop machine learning models that can be safely deployed, with a focus on robustness to distribution shifts.
-In particular, I would like to understand how we can harness large-scale pre-training (e.g., CLIP, GPT) to develop robust task-specific models.
+I am interested in how we can develop machine learning systems that can be safely deployed.
 Outside of research, I enjoy climbing, skiing, tennis and volleyball.

 Profile